combust/mleap-docs/core-concepts/index.md

 | MLeap Bundles | Used to store ML pipelines in a common JSON/Protobuf serialization format |
 | MLeap Runtime | Used to execute an ML pipeline in the JVM using lightweight data structures |

+This section is meant as an introduction to people who are unfamiliar with the basics of machine learning pipelines and working with data frames.
+Although, the sections on MLeap Bundles and the MLeap Runtime should be useful to everyone.